MLHale/CYBR8480/modules/android.md

 Once you complete the basic how-to tutorial.
 Take a look at the various available options available to you [http://www.vogella.com/tutorials/android.html](http://www.vogella.com/tutorials/android.html).
 Notice there is a nice step-by-step tutorial for virtually everything you will need to know about Android programming.
 If you find that you need a particular class, feel free to read up about the class and see it in use.

 ### Third Task
 Lastly, Android development doesn't need to happen in a vacuum.
 There are numerous resources available to the enterprising developer that prevent you front needing to start from scratch.
-I've collected a few resources here that I think you mind beneficial.
+I've collected a few resources here that I think you find beneficial.
 Please look over and familiarize yourself with what they have to offer.

 ### Resources
 * [Android Developer API portal](https://developer.android.com/guide/index.html).
 I would be remiss to not list the official docs first in this list.
 There are lots of good conceptual and programmatic examples on the offical docs.
 Check them out.